How Long Does an IRS Offer In Compromise Take? Can We Speed Up the Process?

 The above factors may make your IRS Offer process faster or slower, but you can still get your Offer to go as fast as it can.
 The two most important ways are as follows:

 Make sure you have all the information the IRS initially requests when you send the Offer.
 Make sure all the bank statements you submit have all the pages.
 Even if there is a page that looks useless, if your bank statement pages are numbered, still include it.
 The agent will ask later, “Where is page 5?” even if it is a blank page.
-Better to have it be complete and up front.
+Better to have it be complete and upfront.

 If something in your financials does not look right, provide a good explanation for it in the cover letter.
 If you have more deposits than you make in income, then explain why you have that extra money.
 Explain if it is a loan or something else and why it should not be considered as income.
 If you have any medical conditions, explain them in the cover letter and include supporting documentation.

 Although getting an IRS Offer In Compromise can be difficult, it can be done.
 How long will your Offer In Compromise take?
 It depends on the above factors and your responses.
 Give good responses and you will help speed things up.
-You might be one of the lucky ones that has their Offer done in a few months.
+You might be one of the lucky ones that have their Offer done in a few months.
 If not, just wait and see what happens.
 Some people call the IRS Taxpayer Advocate over their Offer In Compromise.
 They usually do not help.
 See our results page for our most recent Offer In Compromise results on the left side of our About Us page.